nevredimiy/plugin-wp-abandoned/README.md

 ### Installing

 * The contents of the folder must be archived.
-Install in the usual way as a plugin for WordPress
+Install in the usual way as a plugin for WordPress.
+Another way is to copy the files to the plugins folder on the server.
-* You may need to make the client_data_log.txt file accessible as 777.
-This is done on the server where the site is hosted
 * That's all !

 ### Executing program

 * After installation, a menu item for the plugin should appear in the admin menu - Abandoned.
 Here you can view the result of the plugin
-* The plugin will write data to a text file after the onblur event on the billing_phone input field.
+* The plugin will write data after the onblur event on the billing_phone input field.
 * Fields that will be written to the file:
 - First name,
 - Last name,
 - phone number,
-- email address
+- email address,
+- product,
+- price product,
+- datetime

 ## Help